 The park’s oldest, hottest geyser basin is another fantastic place to see geysers in action.
 Head into Porcelain Basin, a half-mile boardwalk trip, to see favorites like Constant Geyser and enormous fumaroles.
 Continue to Back Basin, a 1.5-mile walk pass acidic Echinus Geyser, sparkling Emerald Spring, and 300-foot-plus Steamboat Geyser, the tallest in the world.
 Steamboat’s eruptions are highly unpredictable—but several lucky visitors saw a nine-minute show in July 2013 (its first eruption in eight years).

 See Mammoth Hot Springs

 Finish off your geyser gorging with a different kind of thermal feature.
 The hot springs at Mammoth don’t erupt, but they do build spectacular travertine terrace formations (as quickly as three feet per year in some places).
-Walk the boardwalk to watch the trickling springs at work; see page 12 for more.
+Walk the boardwalks on the Upper and Lower Terraces to watch the trickling springs at work.

 Dine at Mammoth

 Finish your day with bison sliders, trout tacos, prime rib, and other hearty fare at the Mammoth Hotel Dining Room.

 Do you have a park map?
 You’ll receive a free park map when you enter the park or you can download one now.
 But if you’d like to plan your trip with a detailed topographic map, consider purchasing a Trails Illustrated map of Yellowstone on REI.com that includes hiking trails, iconic sights and more.